Statement of Stockholders' Equity

 Earnings per Share of Common Stock

-After recognizing the preferred stockholders' required dividend, there was $7,300 ($10,000 minus $2,700) of earnings available for the common stockholders.
-The $7,300 was earned throughout the year, so we need to divide that amount by the weighted-average number of shares of common stock outstanding throughout the year:
+After deducting the preferred stockholders' required dividend, there was $7,300 ($10,000 minus $2,700) of earnings available for the common stockholders.
+The $7,300 was earned throughout the year, so we need to divide that amount by the weighted-average number of shares of common stock outstanding during the same period:

 The earnings per share (EPS) of common stock = earnings available for common stock divided by the weighted-average number of common shares outstanding: